muhammadshehrozNXB/Laravel-Senior-Developer-Code/README.md

 API Documentation

-The API endpoints are documented using Swagger or OpenAPI specification.
+The API endpoints are documented using Swagger specification.
 You can view the full API documentation by navigating to the following URL after starting the application:

     http://localhost:8000/api/documentation